mozilla-l10n/documentation/src/products/android-l10n/review_android_strings.md

 Things to look out for:
 * Unclear strings and missing localization comments: the best way to identify them is to translate the strings, only having the string and comment as context (not the entire file, or the bug).
 For example: is the word used both a noun and a verb in English?
 Is the ID clear enough to give context (e.g. `buttonLabel`)?
 * String changes without new IDs.
-IDs in XML files are typically located right below the localization comment, and start with `<string name=`, followed by the string ID in quotes - which is then followed by the actual string.
-So for example [here](https://github.com/mozilla-l10n/android-l10n/pull/391/files#diff-b8d7151f11faa90ad8cfbb96437f96d05602954aa79c1145cb3232f6a5eb6d38R223), the string ID is `browser_menu_customize_home`.
+IDs in XML files are stored in the `name` attribute; for example, the ID of [this string](https://github.com/mozilla-l10n/android-l10n/pull/391/files#diff-b8d7151f11faa90ad8cfbb96437f96d05602954aa79c1145cb3232f6a5eb6d38R223) is `browser_menu_customize_home`.
 * Duplicated strings.
 * [Localization issues](https://developer.mozilla.org/en-US/docs/Mozilla/Localization/Localization_content_best_practices), like misused plural forms, unclear comments, etc.